bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-ops-wizard|

 New there is global language concept.
-The contet language as well as the formatting language can be defined per security system in :ref:`ivy-securitysystem-yaml`, which are considered as default languages.
-Users can overwrite these two languages in their user profiles.
+The content language as well as the formatting language can be defined per security system in :ref:`ivy-securitysystem-yaml`, which are considered as default languages.
+Users can overwrite these two language settings in their user profiles.

 The existing :code:`EMailNotification.Language` is automatically migrated to :code:`Language.Content` in :ref:`ivy-securitysystem-yaml`.